 6.57.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.57 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.57 applies to Ada.
 There are a number of situations in Ada where the language semantics are implementation defined, to allow the implementation to choose an efficient mechanism, or to match the capabilities of the target environment.
 Each of these situations is identified in Annex M of ISO/IEC 8652, and implementations are required to provide documentation associated with each item in Annex M to provide the programmer with guidance on the implementation choices.

 A failure can occur in an Ada application due to implementation-defined behaviour if the programmer presumed the implementation made one choice, when in fact it made a different choice that affected the results of the execution.
 In many cases, a compile time message or a run-time exception will indicate the presence of such a problem.
 For example, the range of integers supported by a given compiler is implementation defined.
 However, if the programmer specifies a range for an integer type that exceeds that supported by the implementation, then a compile time error will be indicated, and if at run-time a computation exceeds the base range of an integer type, then Constraint_Error is raised.